Randomized PCA Forest for Unsupervised Outlier Detection: Experiments and Evaluation

 To investigate the effect of forest size in the outlier detection performance, we select 3 different datasets, Arrhythmia, Glass, and WDBC, and we calculate the AUC values for up to 100 trees.
-Experiments on each forest size is done with 5 different selections of trees for the forest to provide more robust results.
+Experiments on each forest size are done with 5 different selections of trees for the forest to provide more robust results.
 Fig.~\ref{fg:forest} depicts the results of this experiment.
 Overall, the forest for all datasets stabilizes towards its optimal value with approximately 20 trees.
 Arrhythmia is more unstable as it has the highest number of features and more features than data points.
-The analysis shown is for $p = 1$ and \textit{max\_size} of the leaf $l = 10$, however, we observed that the figure is fairly similar for other choices of parameters.
+The analysis shown is for $p = 1$ and \textit{max\_size} of the leaf $k = 10$, however, we observed that the figure is fairly similar for other choices of parameters.